Hinduism, also known as Sanatana Dharma, is the world’s oldest living religion.

 Ella Wheeler Wilcox, Author

-“India—The land of Vedas, the remarkable works contain not only religious ideas for a perfect life but also facts which science has proved true.
-Electricity, radium, electronics, airship, all were known to the seers who founded the Vedas.”
+“India—The land of Vedas, the remarkable works contain not only religious ideas for a perfect life but also facts which science has proved true.”

 Will Durant, Writer